Chinedu Ikedieze: Collaboration with Osita Iheme

 He entered the Nollywood industry in 1998 and rose to recognition in a Nigerian film he acted in 2002, Aki na Ukwa, where he played the breakthrough role of Aki alongside another little person actor Osita Iheme.
-This created a bond between both of them.
+This created a bond between them.
 The duo were popularly identified as "Aki and Paw Paw" since the release of the film in 2002 and ever since they have both featured together in several films taking the lead roles in those movies.
 Both Chinedu and Osita have been maintaining onscreen and offscreen chemistry which is widely praised by the Nollywood fraternity.
 Chinedu and Osita collectively established Aki and Pawpaw Entertainment.
 They also own the Aki n Paw Child Care Foundation.

 Honours

 In 2007, Ikedieze received the Lifetime Achievement Award at the Africa Movie Academy Awards.
 He was also honored with the Order of the Federal Republic which was given by the then Nigerian President Goodluck Jonathan for his contributions to Nollywood and to the economic growth of the country.

 In 2018, he was honored in Miami, Florida in the United States of America as a distinguished visitor to the city of Miami, Florida.
 In appreciation he said “From the bottom of my heart I say thank you to Miami-Dade, country office of the Mayor and the county commissioners for honoring me as a distinguished visitor to the city of Miami, Florida.
 You have just given me a key to more success in life.
 He therefore encouraged all to believe if themselves if the world believes in them.